My favorite subway stations in Manhattan

 Q at 86th Street

-I realize that this Upper East Side station (like other new subway stations) is in a league all its own so it doesn’t possess the character that these other old stations do.
+I realize that this Upper East Side station (like other new subway stations) doesn’t possess the character that these other old stations do.
 Still, the Second Avenue Subway stations are unbelievably spacious and beautifully designed (going underground in New York City has never felt so good), and I especially favor the one at 86th Street because I love the large scale mosaic portraits by Chuck Close.
 Close’s subjects are well-known New York artists (including himself), and the pieces epitomize the creativity and diversity of our great city.

 Other new subway stations…